-In order to boost performance on knowledge-intensive tasks, the authors of [30] introduced a Retrieval Augmented Generation framework that pairs a retriever with a generative model that injects relevant external context into the responses of the LLM, a concept we also leverage in order to efficiently analyze processes serialized in BPMN XML exported from Signavio.
-Firstly, we deploy a local Weaviate container via Docker to serve as our vector database, which integrates smoothly with LangChain whose components we use to load the BPMN XML file.
-We utilize the same prompt template - used to query
+In order to boost performance on knowledge-intensive tasks, the authors of [30] introduced a Retrieval Augmented Generation (RAG) framework that pairs a search component (called a retriever) with an LLM, allowing the system to first identify relevant contextual information and then generate contextaware responses - a concept we also leverage in order to request responses based on the BPMN content.
+We deployed a local environment (namely, a Weaviate2 instance for vector storage) to serve as our vector database for the process information, which integrates smoothly with the LangChain3 components we use to load the BPMN XML file.
+We utilize the same prompt template - used to query the RDF graph database - and integrate the retriever, the prompt, as well as the GPT model into a so-called RAG pipeline.
+Each user query is processed through a predefined prompt template and passed to the